elbeardmorez/nixTools/git/README.md

     [ID]  : return results back starting from an id or partial description string. implies N=1 unless N specified

-  sha <ID> [N]  : return commit sha / description for an id or
+  sha <ID> [N] [LOGTYPE]  : return commit sha / description for an id
-                  partial description string. use N to limit the search range to the last N commits st|status      : show column format status with untracked local path files only sta|status-all : show column format status
+                            or partial description string. use N to limit the search range to the last N commits. use LOGTYPE to switch output
+                            format type as per the options above st|status      : show column format status with untracked local path files only sta|status-all : show column format status